agusmakmun/Some-Examples-of-Simple-Python-Script/file/checking multiple file with matching record.md

         for key in _list:
             if key not in _dict.keys():
-                print key, ' <is not found>'
+                print key, ' &lt;is not found&gt;'
             else:
                 print key, _dict.get(key)
 </pre>

 <b>Demo:</b>
 <pre>
 B21212 The Famous Five
-F12321  <is not found>
+F12321  &lt;is not found&gt;
 C12345 Casino Royale
 A09876 Staff Handbook
-Q21212  <is not found>
+Q21212  &lt;is not found&gt;
 D23234 Pinky and Perky
 A12345 Noddy in Toy Town
 </pre>